 Grace Dickinson | February 7, 2022, 11:38 AM CST

 Over the years, you’ve built a ton beyond Cúrate and I want to talk about how that’s shaped your success.
 Your second spot was originally a bagel shop, which you opened in 2018 and just recently transitioned into La Bodega.
-Can you talk a bit about the need to make that transition?
+Can you talk about the need to make that transition?

 Pre-pandemic, we decided to open a bagel shop primarily because I was like, ‘Oh we’re telling the story of Spain, let’s tell the story of New Jersey’, which is where I grew up.
-It was also about what is Asheville missing – that’s part of how the idea for Cúrate began, too.
+It was also about seeing what Asheville was missing – that’s part of how the idea for Cúrate began, too.

 It was a huge learning curve.
 The fast-casual formula was very different from a full-service restaurant, and we were just getting into a rhythm when the pandemic hit.
 All of a sudden, the downtown was empty, and it no longer made sense to have a building where we were selling bagels at $4 a pop.

 We instantly went into piles of bills that couldn’t be paid.
 So we had to think very strategically.
-We knew that location was a good location, and we knew if we could sell bottles of wine, chorizo, sausages, bottles of gazpacho – we could just better fill the need when people were home and nobody was dining out.
+We knew that location was a good location, and we knew if we could sell bottles of wine, chorizo, sausages, bottles of gazpacho, we could just better fill the need when people were home and nobody was dining out.

 La Bodega became a huge part of us being able to survive.
 All of a sudden your ticket average is over $40 versus $10 in the bagel shop.
 And sometimes people come in and spend $100 because they stock up, and they trusted us already through Cúrate.